Lin-Mao/DrGPUM/docs/roadmap.md

 # Roadmap

-This document describes incoming features and release plans for GVProf.
-Since GVProf is a growing project, it has many components need fix and enhancement.
+This document describes incoming features and release plans for DrGPUM.
+Since DrGPUM is a growing project, it has many components need fix and enhancement.
 Suggestions and feature requests are welcome.
-Users can post questions on Github's [discussion forum](https://github.com/GVProf/GVProf/discussions).
+Users can post questions on Github's [discussion forum](https://github.com/Lin-Mao/DrGPUM/issues).

 ## Release v2.2

-We plan release *v2.2* around Fall 2021, which will focus on enhancing the stability and compatibility of GVProf.
+We plan release *v2.2* around Fall 2021, which will focus on enhancing the stability and compatibility of DrGPUM.
 Also, a few new features, such as customized memory allocator support and more accessible function filters are planned to be integrated.

 - Features